Mao Zedong Caused One of World’s Worst Environmental Disasters, Killing Millions

 During the 1950s, the People’s Republic of China was still struggling from decades of war and bouts of famine and sickness.
 In order to kick-start major change, Chinese leader Mao Zedong implemented the “Great Leap Forward” plan in 1958, and with it came the “Four Pests Campaign.”

 The campaign was introduced as a hygiene campaign in an attempt to eradicate the pests that were responsible for the transmission of pestilence and disease.
-Mao reached the conclusion that several pests needed to be exterminated — mosquitoes, flies, rats, and sparrows, specifically the Eurasian tree sparrow — that ate grain, seeds, and fruit.
+Mao Zedong reached the conclusion that several pests needed to be exterminated — mosquitoes, flies, rats, and sparrows, specifically the Eurasian tree sparrow — that ate grain, seeds, and fruit.
 According to environmental activist Dai Qing:

-So, the extermination known as the “Great Sparrow Campaign” and “Kill a Sparrow Campaign” began because they ate too much grain.
+So the extermination known as the “Great Sparrow Campaign” and “Kill a Sparrow Campaign” began because they ate too much grain.
 The people were mobilized against this new common enemy; citizens would bang pots and pans so the sparrows would not have the chance to rest and would fall dead from the sky from exhaustion.

 Sparrow nests were destroyed, eggs were broken, and chicks were killed.
 Some citizens resorted to simply shooting the birds, while enterprises, government agencies, and schools held contests on who could kill the most.
 According to Time, Peking People’s Daily wrote: